saurabh1088/notes/iOS/Persistence/CoreData.md

 To fetch records from Core Data, one needs to create an instance of NSFetchRequest and then pass it to NSManagedObjectContext API to fetch results.

+## Entity Relationships
+Three possibilities in relationships:
+1. One to One
+2. One to Many
+3. Many to Many

 ## Core Data and Performance considerations

 ### Model design : Indexing